smart-data-models/dataModel.UrbanMobility/TransitManagement/doc/spec_ZH.md

       x-ngsi:
         type: Property
     shapeInfo:
-      description: Information about the path the vehicle corresponding to this observation travels along.
+      description: Information about the path the vehicle corresponding to this observation travels along
       properties:
         shape_dist_traveled:
-          description: 'Property.
-Actual distance traveled along the shape from the first shape point to the point specified in this record.
+          description: 'Actual distance traveled along the shape from the first shape point to the point specified in this record.
 Used by trip planners to show the correct portion of the shape on a map.
 Values must increase along with shape_pt_sequence; they cannot be used to show reverse travel along a route.
 Distance units must be consistent with those used in stop_times.txt.
 Example: If a bus travels along the three points defined above for A_shp, the additional shape_dist_traveled values (shown here in kilometers) would look like this: shape_id,shape_pt_lat,shape_pt_lon,shape_pt_sequence,shape_dist_traveled A_shp,37.61956,-122.48161,0,0 A_shp,37.64430,-122.41070,6,6.8310 A_shp,37.65863,-122.30839,11,15.8765'
           type: number
+          x-ngsi:
+            type: Property
         shape_id:
-          description: Property.
-Identifies a shape.
+          description: Identifies a shape
           type: string
+          x-ngsi:
+            type: Property
         shape_pt_sequence:
-          description: 'Property.
-Sequence in which the shape points connect to form the shape.
+          description: 'Sequence in which the shape points connect to form the shape.
 Values must increase along the trip but do not need to be consecutive.
-Example: If the shape "A_shp" has three points in its definition, the shapes.txt file might contain these records to define the shape: shape_id,shape_pt_lat,shape_pt_lon,shape_pt_sequence A_shp,37.61956,-122.48161,0 A_shp,37.64430,-122.41070,6 A_shp,37.65863,-122.30839,11'
+Example: If the shape A_shp has three points in its definition, the shapes.txt file might contain these records to define the shape: shape_id,shape_pt_lat,shape_pt_lon,shape_pt_sequence A_shp,37.61956,-122.48161,0 A_shp,37.64430,-122.41070,6 A_shp,37.65863,-122.30839,11'
           type: number
+          x-ngsi:
+            type: Property
       type: object
       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property